elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 ---
 **My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a graphics or theory concentration if possible (I don't know yet).

-**My background:** I started taking casual weekly competitve math training starting from elementary school (not aiming for Olympiad medal), so I had a pretty solid background in discrete math.
-No prior knowledge of college-level math, except basic calculus and linear algebra.
-Programming experiences were mostly in machine learning using Python or MATLAB, and had never done any systems programming or software engineering.
+**My background:** I started taking *casual* competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
+No prior knowledge of college-level math except basic calculus and linear algebra.
+Programming experiences were mostly using Python or MATLAB for machine learning.

-**Some reflections on workload:** Many people recommend taking less courses, and I think that's good.
-However some courses are fundamental in order to become a researcher in the area, so I think it's helpful to focus on and spend more time on these courses and try to stand out.
-They will be useful if you want to get into research labs or grad school (in this case you should also care about GPA).
- Don't waste your time in double majors or even dual degrees if you are not really interested in them.
-I considered double major in math but didn't do it this way because I am sure that I won't be doing pure math and I probably don't need to learn that much besides basic algebra and analysis right now.
+**Some reflections on workload:** Many people recommend taking less courses and I agree.
+Leave more time for some other interesting and meaningful stuff (research, projects, TA, etc.).
+I only take courses that I'm interested in or useful to me, instead of double majors or dual degrees (though I probably can do this).
+I considered double major in math but give up because I'm sure that I won't be doing pure math.

 &#9733; : The courses which I think were worth attending CMU for.